-1. Create a new Django project using Aldryn Django¶
+1. Create a new Django application using Aldryn Django#

 Unless you are sure you wish to use Aldryn, we recommend starting with our standard Django tutorial instead.